 Now, after two minutes, this particular audio message will not get deleted.

-How to save all audio messages on iPhone and iPad
+How to stop audio messages from disappearing on iPhone

 Now, all audio messages that you send and receive will not be deleted.
 They will be ‘saved’ in the conversation, just like other texts, images, and videos.
 You can play it anytime.